Plan your journey

 By walking or cycling to school you will gain Eco Reward points.
 You could be rewarded for your efforts by receiving vouchers, discounts and cashback from a large number of online retailers.

-We have bid for government funding to improve the network on routes to Bracknell Forest schools.
+We have successfully secured government funding to improve walking and cycling routes to Bracknell Forest schools.
+Improvements so far include: